kobotoolbox/docs/source/library_locking.md

 If `kobo--lock_all` is set to `True`, then all additional granular restrictions are redundant as the form is _fully_ locked down.
 If it is set to `False` _or_ omitted from the `settings` sheet, then defined locking profiles can be used to control the locked behaviour:

+__settings__

 | kobo--lock_all |
 |----------------|
 | true           |

-The accepted strings for the value of `kobo--lock_all` are the same as in the `survey` sheet that [pyxform supports](https://github.com/XLSForm/pyxform/blob/43ea039250f44cff23b3ad10740fca54dfa12383/pyxform/aliases.py#L127-L142).
-No error will be thrown if an invalid string is used, only the form will not function as intended from the user's perspective.
+The accepted values for `kobo--lock_all` are the same as in the `survey` sheet that [pyxform supports](https://github.com/XLSForm/pyxform/blob/43ea039250f44cff23b3ad10740fca54dfa12383/pyxform/aliases.py#L127-L142).
+No error will be thrown if an invalid value is used, only the form will not function as intended from the user's perspective.

 <p class="note">Note that the restriction name, such as <code>choice_add</code> below, is <strong>predefined</strong> and only the restrictions listed below are valid options.</p>

-### Question-level Restrictions
+### Question-level restrictions

 | Name                       | Description                                                        |
 |----------------------------|--------------------------------------------------------------------|